AdaCore/spark2014/docs/ug/gnatprove.rst

 zero.
 The explanations in the table below should be read with the context that is given by the source location.

-The left column of the table contains the *tag* identifying each warning or error message.

 The following table shows the kinds of warnings issued by proof.

 .. tabularcolumns:: |l|p{4.5in}|

 .. csv-table::
-   :header: "Message Tag", "Explanation"
+   :header: "Message Kind", "Explanation"
    :widths: 1, 4

-   "division_check", "Check that the second operand of the division, mod or rem operation is different from zero."
+   "divide by zero", "Check that the second operand of the division, mod or rem operation is different from zero."
-   "index_check", "Check that the given index is within the bounds of the array."
+   "index check", "Check that the given index is within the bounds of the array."
-   "overflow_check", "Check that the result of the given arithmetic operation is within the bounds of the base type."
+   "overflow check", "Check that the result of the given arithmetic operation is within the bounds of the base type."
-   "range_check", "Check that the given value is within the bounds of the expected scalar subtype."
+   "range check", "Check that the given value is within the bounds of the expected scalar subtype."
-   "length_check", "Check that the given array is of the length of the expected array subtype."
+   "length check", "Check that the given array is of the length of the expected array subtype."
-   "discriminant_check", "Check that the discriminant of the given discriminated record has the expected value.
+   "discriminant check", "Check that the discriminant of the given discriminated record has the expected value.
 For variant records, this can happen for a simple access to a record field.
 But there are other cases where a fixed value of the discriminant is required."
-   "initial_condition", "Check that the initial condition of a package is true after elaboration."
+   "initial condition", "Check that the initial condition of a package is true after elaboration."
    "precondition", "Check that the precondition aspect of the given call evaluates to True."
    "postcondition", "Check that the postcondition aspect of the subprogram evaluates to True."
-   "contract_case", "Check that all cases of the contract case evaluate to true at the end of the subprogram."
+   "contract case", "Check that all cases of the contract case evaluate to true at the end of the subprogram."
-   "disjoint_contract_cases", "Check that the cases of the contract cases aspect are all mutually disjoint."
+   "disjoint contract cases", "Check that the cases of the contract cases aspect are all mutually disjoint."
-   "complete_contract_cases", "Check that the cases of the contract cases aspect cover the state space that is allowed by the precondition aspect."
+   "complete contract cases", "Check that the cases of the contract cases aspect cover the state space that is allowed by the precondition aspect."
-   "loop_invariant_initialization", "Check that the loop invariant evaluates to True on the first iteration of the loop."
+   "loop invariant in first iteration", "Check that the loop invariant evaluates to True on the first iteration of the loop."
-   "loop_invariant_preservation", "Check that the loop invariant evaluates to True at each further iteration of the loop."
+   "loop invariant after first iteration", "Check that the loop invariant evaluates to True at each further iteration of the loop."
-   "loop_variant", "Check that the given loop variant decreases/increases as specified during each iteration of the loop.
+   "loop variant", "Check that the given loop variant decreases/increases as specified during each iteration of the loop.
 This implies termination of the loop."
    "assertion", "Check that the given assertion evaluates to True."
-   "raise_statement", "Check that the raise statement can never be reached."
+   "exception, raise statement", "Check that the raise statement can never be reached."

 The following table shows all flow analysis messages, which come in three
 classes: I(nitialization) errors are the most serious flow errors as not fixing